Mathias-Fuchs/Ustatistics/README.md

 The underlying data, the two .dat files, contain the first three principal components of the concrete slump dataset (https://archive.ics.uci.edu/ml/datasets/Concrete+Slump+Test).
 The code makes use of super-fast linear regression learning, by implementing immediate inversion of symmetric 3-by-3 matrices in C.

 # Purpose
 The purpose of the paper is to illuminate the existence of a variance estimator of cross-validation.
 In the paper, we explain why such a variance estimator exists if the learning sample size does not exceed half of the total sample size minus one.
 This repository contains an implementation of such a variance estimator.
 The sample size in the dataset is 103.
 So, the maximal sample size allowing for a variance estimator is 51.

-# Theoretical background
+# Background
+I am trying to explain what all this is about in a series of online diary entries at  http://www.mathiasfuchs.de/b2.html,  and subsequent entries.

 This repository contains code that re-samples a kernel of a U-statistic often enough to obtain a good approximation of the atactual value of the U-statistic.